-The Deluxe J-Hooks have nylon that envelops the entire front of the J-Hook as opposed to just the inside.
+The Deluxe option has nylon that envelops the entire front of the J-Hook as opposed to just the inside.

-The Standard J-Hooks also have a nylon insert but the only difference is it’s not as beefy basically.
+The Standard version also has a nylon insert but the only difference is it’s not as beefy basically.

 Then of course, if you want to be a lazy Powerlifter (I’m kidding…but seriously!), they offer a monolift system so you can unrack the weight without having to walk out a Squat or waste energy while benching.

 It also has a pretty competitive price point as well.